Home About Us Newsletters Articles Forum Links

 Slot Cars

-The slot car section meet on Thursday at their recently refurbished track and clubroom at Headquarters in Finchley.
+The slot car section meet on Mondays at their recently refurbished track and clubroom at Headquarters in Finchley, also on alternate Wednesdays.

 The track is made of M.D.F. with 4 lanes and 96ft.
 6in. in length.
 There are various championships held throughout the year starting with 1/32nd production cars going through to top flight sports cars in both 1/32nd and 1/24th scales.
 Club cars are available for use by the newcomer and it is possible to purchase cars and spares from the club shop.
 To get started production cars can be bought for about £40.